vareger/zksync-sdk-dart/README.md

 ### Checking your zkSync balance

-You should be want to check your balance in zkSync network after deposit.
+In order to check your account balance in zkSync network please use the following commands:

 ```dart
 final wallet = ...;